Russia comes in from cold on climate, launches forest plan | Science-Environment

 This year saw a record 13.1 million hectares burned, leading to emissions of 970 million metric tons of CO2 equivalent, according to an estimate by the European Union's Copernicus Programme — almost twice as much as the last reported absorption.

 Fire protection is now a priority in Moscow's new strategy of low-carbon development.
+"We're focusing on improving our forest management practices, enhancing wildfire prevention response capabilities, increasing wilderness areas, introducing new farming practices, as well as engaging in transformation toward cleaner energy," Alexey Overchuk, a senior Russian government official, told negotiators at the Glasgow talks.

-Ahead of the climate summit, Putin declared that Russia plans to achieve carbon neutrality by 2060 — a goal similar to those set by China and Saudi Arabia — but a decade behind the mid-century deadline that the US and EU are aiming for.
+He reiterated Putin's pledge that Russia aims to achieve carbon neutrality by 2060 — a goal similar to those set by China and Saudi Arabia — but a decade behind the 2050 deadline the U.S. and EU are aiming for.

-Russia sent a large delegation to the Glasgow summit, although Putin himself did not attend.

-Environmental campaigns and other nations that are wary of giving Moscow a free pass while they ramp up their efforts to cut emissions will be watching closely what Russian diplomats propose.
+Environmental advocates and other nations are wary of giving Moscow a free pass while they ramp up their own efforts to cut emissions.

-Vasily Yablokov, the head of the Energy and Climate Sector at Russian Greenpeace, said Russia's forest calculations will play a key role in its climate plan, and he fears that estimates would be made to "fit into the answer".

-"The role of the forest is overestimated, unfortunately,'' said Alexey Kokorin, the head of the climate and energy program at WWF-Russia. ''It would be good to trust that Russia will be able to increase the absorption as it is in the draft strategy, and all of us will do the best to achieve it, but it looks like it's too much."
+"The role of forest is overestimated, unfortunately,'' said Alexey Kokorin, the head of climate and energy program at WWF-Russia. ''It would be good to trust that Russia will be able to increase the absorption as it is in the draft strategy, and all of us will do the best to achieve it, but it looks like it's too much."
+Overchuk, meanwhile, made it clear that Moscow has no plans to turn off the flow of fossil fuels soon.

+"Addressing global warming and climate change should not lead to further increase of poverty, not just in the developing world but in the developed world as well," he said. ''Russia will remain a reliable supply of energy to international markets and consumers."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)